Elderly funding is the largest portion of the Weinberg Foundation’s grants budget

 There are three principle reasons for the Foundation’s large allocation to older adults:

-- Harry Weinberg frequently spoke of his empathy for those who struggled all of their lives to provide for their families, but, because of advancing age, illness and frailty, could no longer properly care for themselves and their spouses.
+- Harry Weinberg frequently spoke of his empathy for those who struggled all of their lives to provide for their families, but, because of advancing age and related factors, could no longer properly care for themselves and their spouses.

 - The number of older adults who need some type of assistance is increasing exponentially.